cardiosolv/meshalyzer/README.md

 and see if it disappears.

 * Make sure the proper dynamic libraries are getting linked.
 There can be conflicts with *fltk* or *vtk* if multiple versions are installed.
-In these cases a simple solution ids to write a wrapper script which properly sets the environment variables like below:
+In these cases a simple solution is to write a wrapper script which properly sets the environment variables like below:

   ```bash